 Satan accused Job of loving the Father only because of the many material blessings the Father had given to him.
 But, when all of those things were taken away, Job’s love for the Father remained.
 In the midst of his loss, Job declared, “Though he slay me, yet will I hope in him.”
 This is the faith for which I must ask.
 At the end of the story of Job, the Father restores everything he had taken from him and more.
 But my faith cannot be motivated by such an expectation.
 I may die penniless.
 My faith must be grounded in the faithful character of my Heavenly Father.

-In Cold Blood, Truman Capote recounts the murders of the Clutter family in Holcomb, Kansas.
+In the book In Cold Blood, Truman Capote recounts the murders of the Clutter family in Holcomb, Kansas.
 In the course of the failed robbery, one of the killers, Perry Smith, found a small silver dollar in a tiny purse.
 He dropped the dollar, which rolled under a chair.
 Smith got on his knees to pick up the dollar.
 He began to feel disgusted, he later recalled, because he was crawling on his belly to steal a child's silver dollar.
 As I see the worry, apprehension and stress that finances cause me, I see myself crawling on my belly – clawing, scraping and straining to grasp that shiny silver dollar that is never enough.
 Father, please keep reminding me, "Watch out!
 Be on your guard against all kinds of greed; a man's life does not consist in the abundance of his possessions."
 Luke 12:15 (NIV)

 My Fourth Life Lesson – The Father alone must be enough.
 My faith and trust must be in him – not in my perceived circumstances.